Have you ever told a French person about a beautiful town you’ve visited and they have no idea where you are referring to?

-Ask for "on-zhay" and you're in for a chance or see video below.
+Ask for “on-zhay” and you're in for a chance – or watch the video below.

 (Central Nancy.
 Photo: Juergen Adolph/Flickr)

-You'd be very easily forgiven for thinking this town shares its pronunciation with the wife of the former US president Ronald Reagan or anyone called Nancy for that matter.
+You’d be very easily forgiven for thinking this town shares its pronunciation with the wife of the former US president Ronald Reagan, the current US Speaker of the House of Representatives, or anyone called Nancy for that matter.

 But there’s a subtle and important difference.
 This town in eastern France is pronounced more like “Non-cee”.
 Still having trouble?
 Imagine the French word for No followed by the Spanish word for Yes and you're getting close.